 Below are three key things to know about Colorado recording laws:

-Note that there are various exceptions under Colorado law where people may legally eavesdrop or record conversations without getting prior approval.
+There are various exceptions under Colorado law where people may legally eavesdrop or wiretap conversations without getting prior approval.
 Some of these include:

 - News agencies employing typical equipment for the purpose of reporting or investigating a newsworthy event;